-(a) Jadwa Arab Markets Equity Fund (the "Fund") is an open-ended equity fund established and managed as per terms and conditions between Jadwa Investment Company (the "Fund Manager") and the Fund Investors (the "Unitholders").
-The Capital Market Authority's ("CMA") approval for the establishment of the Fund was granted in its letter number 443 dated Jumad Awal 9, 1428 H (corresponding to 26 May 2007).
+a) Jadwa Arab Markets Equity Fund (the "Fund") is an open-ended equity fund established and managed as per terms and conditions between Jadwa Investment Company (the "Fund Manager") and the Fund investors (the "Unitholders").
+The Capital Market Authority's ("CMA") approval for the establishment of the Fund was granted in its letter number 443 dated Jumada al-awwal 9, 1428 H (corresponding to 26 May 2007).
 The Fund commenced its operations on 30 June 2007.
-The Fund has three different unit classes, i.e. 'Unit Class A', Unit Class B' and 'Unit Class C".
-During the current year, the terms & conditions of the Fund were amended to create 'Unit Class D' effective from 24 February 2020.
-As at 31 December 2020, no "Unit Class D" have been issued.